pommicket/bootstrap/05/README.md

 doesn't have floats turned out to be quite a fun challenge!
 Not all decimal numbers have a perfect floating point representation.
 You could round 0.1 up to ~0.1000000000000000056, or down to ~0.0999999999999999917.
-This stage's C compiler should be entirely correct, up to rounding (which is all that the C standard requires).
+This stage's C compiler should be correct up to rounding (which is all that the C standard requires).
 But typically C compilers
 will round to whichever is closest to the decimal value.
 Implementing this correctly